 If you suffered injury or lost a loved one due to TASER® or stun gun use, we may be able to help.
 Crumley Roberts represents individuals in TASER® injury lawsuits, helping them seek justice by holding at-fault parties accountable for medical bills, lost earnings, and other expenses or losses.
 The injuries associated with stun guns can be severe, leaving you facing an uncertain future.
-Our North and South Carolina stun gun injury attorneys are here to help take away the worry.
+Our North Carolina stun gun injury attorneys are here to help take away the worry.

 When you come to our firm, you become a part of our family.
 We realize you are facing one of life’s most difficult moments, and we want to offer you the support and counsel that can help pick you back up again.
 Our mission is to stand up for those who cannot stand up for themselves.